Braid representatives minimizing the number of simple walks

 For a given braid $\be$, its reflection is denoted $\be^*$ and is obtained by switching all the crossings of $\be$.
 If $\be$ represents the knot $K$, then $\be^*$ represents its mirror image $K^*$.
 If $\be = \si_{i_1}^{\ep_1} \cdots \si_{i_\ell}^{\ep_\ell}$, then its reflection is the braid word given by $ \be^* = \si_{i_1}^{-\ep_1} \cdots \si_{i_\ell}^{-\ep_\ell}$ (see \Cref{Fig-braid-symmetry}).

-For the purposes of computing the colored Jones polynomial, one can use either $\be$ or $\be^*$, since the invariants are related by the simple formula $J_{N,K}(q) = J_{N,K^*}(q^{-1}).$ The two braids will have completely different sets of simple walks, and there is a computational advantage to using the braid with fewer simple walks.
+For the purposes of computing the colored Jones polynomial, one can use either $\be$ or $\be^*$, since the invariants are related by the simple formula $J_{N,K}(q) = J_{N,K^*}(q^{-1}).$ The two braids will have completely different sets of simple walks.
+In fact, as we shall see in the next section, the simple walks on $\be$ and $\be^*$ are disjoint and complementary to one another.
+There is an obvious computational advantage to working with the braid having fewer simple walks.

 In fact, there are other symmetries that can be applied to get a new braid representative for a knot (or its mirror image).
 For example, given a braid word $\be$ representing a knot, if one rotates it 180$^\degree$ in the plane, one obtains a new braid word representing the same knot.
 Specifically, if $\be = \si_{i_1}^{\ep_1} \cdots \si_{i_\ell}^{\ep_\ell}$, then the rotated braid word is denoted $ \be^\dag$ and is given by $\be^\dag = \si_{m-i_\ell}^{\ep_\ell} \cdots \si_{m-i_1}^{\ep_1}$ (see \Cref{Fig-braid-symmetry}).